-The 10 Most Popular Camino de Santiago Starting Points
+The 10 Most Popular Camino de Santiago Starting Points (2026)

 The Camino de Santiago is one of Europe’s grandest pilgrimage routes.
-Pilgrims walk for many reasons from religious salvation to spiritual exploration.
-Some may walk to cope with grief while others celebrate or take a sacred pause.
-No matter the motive, almost all the paths lead to Santiago de Compostela, the alleged burial place of Saint James.
+Pilgrims walk for many reasons, from religious salvation to spiritual exploration.
+Some may walk to cope with grief, while others celebrate or take a sacred and intentional pause.

 Here are the 10 most popular Camino de Santiago starting points and helpful tips for planning the beginning of your journey.